gravitational/teleport-plugins/README.md

 and it allows optionally listening for the 3rd party app callbacks to facilitate the approval workdlow.
 See more in the [access/webhooks/README.md](/access/webhooks/README.md)

+## Terraform Provider

+The [Teleport Terraform Provider](./terraform) makes it easy to create resources using Terraform.
+More info can be found in [terraform/README.md](./terraform/README.md).

 ## Notes

 Use `scripts/dep` for dependencies management.
 It is a wrapper over `dep` which ignores git submodules.